Peyton Hillis: Personal life

+Hillis has two children with ex-wife Amanda.
 In 2021, Hillis made his acting debut in the horror movie The Hunting, directed by Mark Andrew Hamer.
 Hillis received top-billing in the film for his role.
 Set photos indicated he portrayed a werewolf.

 In January 2023, Hillis was reported to be in critical condition after getting injured while saving his young niece and son from drowning.
 He was released from the hospital after almost three weeks.
 In February 2023, Hillis said that he expects to make a full recovery.